-Further more, from the same set of data, we analyze the possibility to to improve the photon entrance position below the pad physical (6 mm) size.
-The binary hit count map was produced by histograming events (Figure~\ref{fig:six}), while illuminating the center of a single pixel, and with a fixed threshold.
+We analyze the possibility to improve the photon entrance position information below the pad physical (6 mm) size.
+The hit count map was produced by histograming events (Figure~\ref{fig:six}), while illuminating the center of a single pixel, and with a fixed threshold.
 We used the TOT information of the ASIC to estimate the charge amount and calculate the photon entrance position from the charge center of gravity for every event.
 The approach favorably improved the spatial resolution, which we found to be in mm range Full Width Half Maximum (FWHM).